 SMASH is the St Mary’s School Shop and is a popular venue for girls during their breaks and on weekends.
 It sells a large range of stationery, toiletries, gifts and greetings cards, stamps, sports equipment, snacks and drinks, and is also where the girls go to collect their parcels.
 They can try on uniform items before ordering, and second-hand uniforms are also available.
 SMASH operates a cashless system: parents load their daughter’s SMASH payment card online and can monitor and limit their spending.

 As they grow through the school, all girls have opportunities to take on roles of responsibility.
 Older girls act as minders to new girls, mentors to younger girls, and can also act as subject buddies, helping younger girls with their academic work.
 Girls from all seven year groups can serve on committees such as the Food Committee, the Cyber and Tech Committee, the Eco Committee, and the Charities Committee.
 These committees work with their peers to raise issues, organise projects, and provide feedback and ideas to the Senior Management Team.
-House activities are run by Sixth Form Captains in areas such as art, drama, music, sport, public speaking, charities, and liturgy.
+House activities are run by Sixth Form Captains in areas such as art, drama, music, sport, public speaking, science, charities, and liturgy.
 The House Captains, their deputies, and the Sixth Form Prefects play a major role in organising and running events for the younger girls.

 |7:20-8:00||Breakfast in the Girls Refectory (Sixth Form may breakfast in their own kitchens)|